 The following no-nonsense list will help you to avoid unhealthy, inflammatory foods that are inflaming, and at the same time help you increase anti-inflammatory foods into your daily diet.1-6

-- All Grains and Grain Products: Including white bread, whole wheat bread, pasta, cereal, pretzels, crackers and any other product made with grains or flours from grains.
-This also includes most desserts and packaged foods.
+- Refined Grains and Grain Flour Products: including white bread, whole wheat bread, pasta, cereal, pretzels, crackers and any other product made with grains or flours from grains.
+This also includes most processed (i.e. packaged) foods.

 - Dairy and Soy: when consumed as staples

-- All Fruits and Vegetables: eaten raw or lightly cooked.
+- All Vegetables and Fruits: eaten raw or lightly cooked.

 - Red and Sweet Potatoes: eaten with protein such as eggs, fish, meat or fowl.

 - Fresh Fish: avoid farm-raised tilapia, catfish, basa, and bronzini they have elevated levels of inflammatory omega-6 fatty acids.

 - Meat, Chicken, Eggs from Grass-Fed Animals: Eatwild.com is a website that lists producers of grass-fed animals.
 Do the best you can to get lean cuts of regular meats otherwise.